 - Mail and web survey design and administration

 - Social network analysis

 Current and Recent Research Studies

 "Human Adaptation to Climate Change in Forest Ecosystems," 2016-2017.
-Funded by University of Michigan MCubed Program.
-Co-PI with Seth Guikema, Department of Industrial and Operations Engineering, and Gretchen Keppel-Aleks, Department of Climate and Space Sciences and Engineering.
+University of Michigan MCubed Program.
+Co-PI with Seth Guikema, University of Michigan, Department of Industrial and Operations Engineering, and Gretchen Keppel-Aleks, University of Michigan, Department of Climate and Space Sciences and Engineering.